Call

 Please note: Strict Covid-19 terms may also apply regarding proof of insurance covering Covid-19 and/or vaccination.
 Please refer to the cruise lines’ terms and conditions for further information before boarding.

-Cruise Loyalty Discounts:
+Cruise Loyalty Discounts

 Please note: Travellers must contact the cruise line directly upon receiving their travel documents in order to request any membership benefits they may be entitled to.

 For meals not included, the tour leader (when available) will offer assistance with reservations, suggestions and directions to local restaurants.
 It is your responsibility to notify us of any dietary requests/requirements.
-Please note: We will do our best to meet your requests/requirements; however, we cannot guarantee that we will always be able to.

 You will be responsible for all your personal belongings whilst on tour.
 You must carry your own luggage from the vehicle to the hotel room and back to the vehicle.
 The driver will assist with the uploading and unloading of bags from the vehicle.